emillon779/vver_1200_3d_core_serpent/README.md

 We conducted a comparison of the VVER-1200 assembly using two neutron transport codes: Serpent and OpenMC.
 The aim was to evaluate the consistency and performance of both tools in simulating the reactor assembly.
 ## Keywords

-VVER-1200, Serpent, OpenMC, Nuclear Reactor Simulation, Monte Carlo Method, Reactor Assembly Comparison
+VVER-1200, Serpent,VVER-1200 Core 3D Model ,Nuclear Reactor Simulation, Monte Carlo Method, Reactor Assembly Comparison
 ## Simulation Tools

 - **Serpent**: A continuous-energy Monte Carlo reactor physics burnup calculation code.
 More information can be found on the [Serpent website](http://serpent.vtt.fi/).